kenilt/novel-scrape-extension/README.md

 ## To run the extension

 Open the novel page, and click on start scrape to start scrape page.
 But remember to clear all the cache before scraping a new novel.
-Click on the download button to download the generated `novel.txt` after scraping.
+Click on the download button to download the generated `novel.html` after scraping.
-To resume the novel scrap after failing, open the chapter we need, and click on start scrape again.
+To resume the novel scrap after failing, click on the next chapter URL OR open the chapter we need, and click on resume scrape button.

 ## Format the result in case of txt